 Ingólfstorg, 101 Reykjavík (you can find other locations here)

 In Reykjavik, it’s hard to find someone who dislikes Hlöllabátar!
 The eatery serves up some of the best subs and burgers around and is the perfect option for diners on a budget.
-The restaurant offers a great selection of lots of varieties of subs to choose from.
+The restaurant offers a great selection with lots of varieties of sub to choose from.
+The prices range from 950 to 1150kr, the more meat, the more expensive.
+Regular sandwiches are available for 600-800kr.

 4. Dominos – Pizza